Marion Alicia Hughes, MD

 Associate Director, Radiology Residency Program

 The Diagnostic Radiology (DR) Residency Program at UPMC has been carefully designed to provide a superb clinical experience in the setting of a supportive, academic environment which trainees will draw upon throughout their careers.
-For each first year residency class, the Accreditation Council for Graduate Medical Education (ACGME) accredits the DR Program for 9 residents.
+For each first year residency class, the AGME accredits the DR Program for 9 residents.
 There will also be 2 additional residents per year in the Interventional Radiology (IR) Residency Program

-, leading to a total class size of 11 residents between the DR and IR Programs).
-The DR Residency Program is four years in length, consisting of rotations in all subspecialties of radiology and dedicated training in radiologic physics.
-All residents must successfully complete an accredited transitional year or internship in medicine or surgery prior to commending radiology residency.
+, leading to a total class size of 11 residents between the DR and IR Programs.
+The DR Residency Program is four years in length, consisting of rotations in all subspecialties of radiology.
+We offer 3 ESIR spots per class for DR residents pursuing fellowships in Interventional Radiology.
+All residents must successfully complete an accredited transitional year or internship in medicine or surgery prior to commencing radiology residency.

 , the flagship institution of UPMC.
 Residents also rotate through UPMC-Shadyside Hospital